isomerpages/nlb-curiocity/_jurong/Early History of Jurong.md

 Perry litograph

 The Orang Laut were sea and river-based nomads who had lived in Singapore and the region since at least the 16th century.
-Their ribes or  - Before the arrival of the British in 1819, the Orang
+Some of their tribes or sukus that were recorded by the British after their arrival included Orang Biduanda Kallang, Orang Galang, Orang Gelam, Orang Seletar, Orang Selat and Orang Sembulun.
+The Orang Sembulun were likely located in Pulau Samulun which is located off the coast of Jurong at the end of Jurong River.

 Malay villages

+Besides the Orang Laut, the local Malays had also been living in v

+The Malays and the Orang Laut shared a symbiotic relationship

 Chu Kang kampongs